pascme05/PyDTS/README.md

 | PyDTS | 2023 | CNN   | -       | -         | -        |

 ## Temperature Prediction
-For temperature prediction we consider again the Motor Temperature dataset from tutorial 3 and compare the results using the same train, test, and validation split as proposed in [13].
-As regression model we have used them same CNN from Tutorial 3, as it has shown the best performance amongst all other models.
+For temperature prediction, we consider again the Motor Temperature dataset from tutorial 3 and compare the results using the same train, test, and validation split as proposed in [13].
+As a regression model, we have used the same CNN from Tutorial 3, as it has shown the best performance among all other models.
 The detailed setup files can be found under \setup and the numerical results are tabulated below.

 | Test ID | Time (hrs) | Stator Winding | Stator Tooth | Stator Yoke | Permanent Magnet |